koszullab/chromosight/README.md

 ## Input

-Input Hi-C contact maps can be either in bedgraph2d or cool format.
-Bedgraph2d is defined as a tab-separated text file with 7 columns: chr1 start1 end1 chr2 start2 end2 contacts.
+Input Hi-C contact maps should be in cool format.
 The cool format is an efficient and compact format for Hi-C data based on HDF5.
 It is maintained by the Mirny lab and documented here: https://mirnylab.github.io/cooler/

+Most other Hi-C data formats (hic, homer, hic-pro), can be converted to cool using [hicexplorer's hicConvertFormat](https://hicexplorer.readthedocs.io/en/latest/content/tools/hicConvertFormat.html).
+Bedgraph2 format can be converted directly using cooler with the command `cooler load -f bg2 <chrom.sizes>:<binsize> in.bg2.gz out.cool`.
+For more informations, see the [cooler documentation](https://cooler.readthedocs.io/en/latest/cli.html#cooler-load)

 ## Output
 Two files are generated in the output directory (replace pattern by the pattern used, e.g. loops or borders):
   * `pattern_out.txt`: List of genomic coordinates, bin ids and correlation scores for the pattern identified
   * `pattern_out.json`: JSON file containing the windows (of the same size as the kernel used) around the patterns from pattern.txt

-Alternatively, one can set the `--win-fmt=npy` option to dump windows into a npy file instead of JSO.
+Alternatively, one can set the `--win-fmt=npy` option to dump windows into a npy file instead of JSON.
 This format can easily be loaded into a 3D array using numpy's `np.load` function.

 ## Options